GeographicaGS/GeodesicLinesToGIS/README.md

 [![Build Status](https://travis-ci.org/GeographicaGS/GeodesicLinesToGIS.svg?branch=master)](https://travis-ci.org/GeographicaGS/GeodesicLinesToGIS)
 [![PyPI version](https://badge.fury.io/py/GeodesicLinesToGIS.svg)](http://badge.fury.io/py/GeodesicLinesToGIS)

 Computes geodesic lines from start point to end point and stores them in a GIS file (Shapefile and GeoJSON).
 A geodesic is the shortest path between two points on a curved surface, like an ellipsoid of revolution ([Read more on Wikipedia](http://en.wikipedia.org/wiki/Geodesics_on_an_ellipsoid)).

 This code is builded on top of three libraries: Pyproj, Fiona and Shapely.

 There are several libraries to compute geodesic distances solving the geodesic inverse problem (to find the shortest path between two given points).
 I chose Pyproj because it works fine for this purpose and is an interface to a widely used library in the geospatial industry (Proj4 C library).
 Actually Proj4 C library (>= v.4.9.0) routines used to compute geodesic distance are a simple transcription from excellent Geographiclib C++ Library developed by Charles Karney.
 Proj4 C library < v.4.9.0 uses Paul D. Thomas algorithms.
 You can see more about this here:
 [GeodeticMusings: a little benchmark of three Python libraries to compute geodesic distances](https://github.com/cayetanobv/GeodeticMusings).

 All computations are performed with WGS84 ellipsoid and the CRS (Coordinate Reference System) of GIS file outputs are EPSG:4326.

 In the examples section you can see the problem of calculating lines crossing antimeridian is solved.

+Numpy array is supported as inputa data.

 Read more on: